 Recycled plastic may be used for a myriad of products.
 Some are more recommendable than others.
 But here is what you should look for: longevity and use case.

-Think long-lasting, sturdy, that don’t require a lot of washing.
+Think long-lasting, sturdy, and doesn’t require a lot of washing.

 Unfortunately, although clothing is a popular way to reuse plastic, I have a concern about small microplastics making their way back to the ocean each wash.
 This is already happening with synthetic blended clothing.